joaobrosin/joaobrosin/README.md

 ## 📝 About
 I am João Felipe, from Curitiba, Brazil.

-Currently, I am working and improving my skills in front-end web development.
+I love to work with interfaces.
 I try hard to pay attention to every detail and give screen responsivity to achieve the best user experience.

+Click in "Repositories" in the top menu and start seen my projects.

-I hope you enjoy my repositories!
+I hope you enjoy it.

 ---